nicoware-dev/hivefi-v2/eliza/packages/plugin-hivefi/src/crosschain/wormhole/README.md

 ## Actions

-The module provides two main actions:
+The module provides three main actions:

-1. **WORMHOLE_CROSS_CHAIN_TRANSFER** - Transfers tokens from one blockchain to another
+1. **WORMHOLE_CROSS_CHAIN_TRANSFER** - Transfers tokens from one blockchain to another using Wormhole
+2. **CIRCLE_USDC_TRANSFER** - Transfers USDC from one blockchain to another using Circle Bridge
-2. **WORMHOLE_CROSS_CHAIN_REDEEM** - Redeems tokens on the destination chain
+3. **WORMHOLE_CROSS_CHAIN_REDEEM** - Redeems tokens on the destination chain

 ## Providers

-The module includes a provider that detects Wormhole-related requests and routes them to the appropriate action:
+The module includes providers that detect cross-chain transfer requests and route them to the appropriate action:

 - **WormholeProvider** - Detects transfer and redeem requests related to Wormhole
+- **CircleProvider** - Detects USDC transfer requests related to Circle Bridge

 ## Supported Chains

+### Wormhole Supported Chains

-The module supports transfers between the following blockchain networks:
+The Wormhole integration supports transfers between the following blockchain networks:

 - Ethereum
 - Solana